Dear Students and Parents,

 Session B, Option #1: Wednesday, Oct.
 4 from 7:00-8:00 PM

 Session B, Option #2: Sunday, Oct.
 8 from 9:30-10:30 AM

 Adults can also be altar servers.
 It’s a wonderful way to share your faith with your child, and it’s a powerful witness to others.

-After considering the above, please complete attached form and return it to the parish office or collection basket (marked “Servers”) before or at the first session on Aug.
-8th.
-Students will not be trained unless this permission slip has been turned in.
+If you and/or your child is interested, please complete the form below and return it to the parish office or collection basket (marked “Servers”) before or at the first session on Sept.
+17. Students will not be trained unless this permission slip has been turned in.
 If you have any questions, please contact me at the parish office or email firstname.lastname@example.org.
-Thank you.

 Yours in Christ,

 Director of Music and Liturgy

 A Message From Pope Francis: